learn-academy-2019-charlie/ruby-assessment-jackmaldonado/ruby.md

 //Your Answer

-some of the pros that come with testing are, making sure everything is going to work how you want it to,
+some of the pros that come with testing are, making sure everything is going to work how you want it to, and makes you write the code multiple times, which can make you inderstand it better.
+Some cons of testing are, it takes a long time to do and it can be frustrating if it doesn't work right away.
 //Googled Answer